 The purpose of this assignment is to practice geometric transformations and transformation hierarchies, and gain experience in modeling and animating articulated characters.
-Specifically, you will be modeling and animating a robot (Figure 1) which is modeled from cuboid links.
+Specifically, you will be modeling and animating a kitten (Figures 1 and 2) which is modeled from ellipsoidal links.
 You should use hierarchical transformations as described in class when drawing and animating it.
-The following is a suggested ordering of steps.
+The following is a suggested ordering of steps: